 The concept of an intellectual base is useful to further clarify the nature of a research front.
-If we define a research front as the state of the art of a specialty (i.e., a line of research), what is cited by the research front forms its intellectual base.
+Whereas a research front defines the state of the art of a specialty (i.e., a line of research), what is cited by the research front forms its intellectual base.

-To investigate provenance research fronts, we used Chen's citation analysis tool CiteSpace5, and its definitions:
+To investigate provenance research fronts, CiteSpace5, Chen's citation analysis tool, and associated definitions are used: